layadas/layadas.github.io/_pages/teaching.md

 - Aug 2016 - Nov 2016
 - Handled 50% of teaching load - lectures and tutorials

-I was appointed as *Teaching Assistant* for the following courses:
+I was appointed as ***Teaching Assistant*** for the following courses:
 - Network Theory (IITGN)
 - Signals and Systems (IITGN)
 - Control Theory (IITGN)
 - Modern Control Theory (IITGN)
 - Artificial Intelligence for Chemical Engineering (CU)
+- Income Inequality: A Teleological Perspective (Summer Course at NUS - on deputation from Columbia University)